MichielNoback/java_gitbook/05_web/webbased_exercises1.md

 1. Start by creating a new Gradle-managed web project.
 Add git versioning support and create a remote (Bitbucket or Github).

-2. Create a simple "csv" file in a data folder that holds, for each species, all non-textual data.
+2. Create a simple "csv" file in a data folder that holds, for each species, all non-internationalized textual data.
 Here is my Steppe Eagle example:

     ```
     scientific_name;english_name;dutch_name;wing_span_avg;picture_loc
     Aquila nipalensis;Steppe Eagle;steppearend;1.9;figures/steppe_eagle.jpg
     ```

 3. Collect all other (textual) data in a resource bundle, supporting both English and Dutch.
+This concerns primarily text labels and page content, but also species descriptions.

 4. Design and implement Java classes that model your information.
+In this case, class `Raptor` or `Bird` would be nice.
+Also, think about the way your objects are going to be managed.
+Should they be retrievable by name or something?
+Create a "CollectionClass" that supports this usage.

 5. Create a class that can parse your csv file into a "CollectionClass", holding a collection of instances representing your species.

-6. Create a servlet serving url `/home` that redirects to a Thymeleaf page called `listing.html`.
+6. Create a servlet serving url `/home` that redirects to a Thymeleaf page called `species-listing.html`.
-This page should list all available species in a table, providing for each species a link to a species-detail page.
+This page should list all available species in a table, providing for each species a hyperlink to a species-detail page (look at the html cheat sheet how to do this).
+The link should point to url `/species.detail`.
+This is a Thymeleaf example:

+    ```html
+    <a th:href="@{'/species.detail?species=' + ${species.name}}" th:text="${species.name}"></a>
+    ```
-This page is internationalized of course.
+    This page should be internationalized for Dutch and English of course.

-7. Create a servlet serving url `/species.detail` that directs to a Thymeleaf page showing the detailed information of a selected species (linked via the table created before).
+7. Create a servlet serving url `/species.detail` that directs to a Thymeleaf page showing the detailed information of a selected species (linked via the table created before), as well as a nice picture of course.
 This page is also internationalized.

 8. **_Tag_** the final version of the repo as 0.1.0. and commit this to your remote.